'I couldn't believe it': Dad thrilled to share birthday with baby daughter

 He said the night before his birthday, January 7, his family started saying '"what if she's born on your birthday" and his mother told him he was born at 7.15am.

 "I couldn't believe it when Sonam woke me up at 4am the next morning in pain saying 'I think the baby's coming'.
 I thought no way, am I dreaming?"
-Mahara said.
+Maharaj said.

 He called their midwife but was told to stay put and be patient as labour usually takes five to six hours.